manastalukdar/manastalukdar.github.io/website/src/components/other/home-page/recent-updates.md

 #### Reading

-- **Distributed systems for fun and profit**: I recently finish re-reading this (free and open source) [eBook](http://book.mixu.net/distsys/) on distributed systems.
+- **Distributed systems for fun and profit**: I recently finish reading this (free and open source) [eBook](http://book.mixu.net/distsys/) on distributed systems.
 It is authored by a fellow engineer in the industry.
 I think this e-book, while slightly dated, outlines some of the core conceptual aspects of distributed systems in a very concise form, that other literature has done so or expanded upon in forms many times larger.

 #### Work